Kenya Coffee History

 This variety is named after the highest peak of Mount Kenya.
 It is a tall plant with features equivalent to those of SL28.
 These features resist Coffee Berry Disease, Bacterial Blight of Coffee, and Leaf Rust.
 It was developed in 2010 by the Coffee Research Foundation.
 The distinction between Batian to Ruiru 11 is that Batian was established to have a greater taste form and still contain the same disease tolerance as Ruiru 11.
 Batian has an excellent yield at high altitudes, especially if competent farming practices are incorporated.
 It also has a high-speed maturation period; hence early benefits flow for the farmers.

-SHB and SHG Status
+What is the SHB and SHG Status of Kenyan Coffee?

 Kenya Coffee Grades types: